canonical/vanilla-framework/docs/en/base/typography.md

 All text in Vanilla uses the Ubuntu typeface.

-Vanilla's typographic scale has a base font size of 14 pixels (small screens) and a font weight of 300.
-At the medium breakpoint, the base font size is 15 pixels, and at the large breakpoint it is 16 pixels.
+Vanilla's typographic scale has a base font size of 15 pixels (screens smaller than 768 pixels) and a font weight of 300.
+At the medium breakpoint, the base font size increases to 16 pixels.

 ## Typographic scale